Legalisation of documents from Slovakia for use in the Netherlands

 After your document is legalised with an apostille, you can use it in the Kingdom of the Netherlands.

-The Consular Service Centre (CDC) can help Dutch nationals apply for documents or have documents legalised in Samao.
+The Consular Service Centre (CDC) cannot help you apply for documents or have documents legalised for you in Slovakia.

 Verification of your document